Register targets for your Network Load Balancer - Elastic Load Balancing

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 When your target is ready to handle requests, you register it with one or more target groups.
 The target type of the target group determines how you register targets.
 For example, you can register instance IDs, IP addresses, or an Application Load Balancer.
 Your Network Load Balancer starts routing requests to targets as soon as the registration process completes and the targets pass the initial health checks.
 It can take a few minutes for the registration process to complete and health checks to start.
-For more information, see Health checks for your target groups.
+For more information, see Health checks for Network Load Balancer target groups.

 If demand on your currently registered targets increases, you can register additional targets in order to handle the demand.
 If demand on your registered targets decreases, you can deregister targets from your target group.
 It can take a few minutes for the deregistration process to complete and for the load balancer to stop routing requests to the target.
 If demand increases subsequently, you can register targets that you deregistered with the target group again.
 If you need to service a target, you can deregister it and then register it again when servicing is complete.